 For now, there are plenty of reasons to be optimistic.
 New relations have been established, and some of the girls will go to Copenhagen.
 This will give them a chance to gain an international experience and to expand their networks further.

-Sarah Bahgat from DEDI has talked to VICE about the all-female workshop.
+The Future Female Sounds in Cairo Project is managed by DEDI’s Project Officer Sarah Bahgat.
+She has talked to VICE about the all-female workshop.
 Read the article HERE (Arabic)